In a nutshell

 • Shakespeare in the Park

-Incidentally, one of the most famous concerts in Central Park was Paul McCartney’s “Live at the Park” concert in 2008, which was attended by several hundred thousand people!
+One of the most famous concerts in Central Park history was Paul McCartney’s “Live at the Park” concert in 2008 — several hundred thousand people showed up!